The top ways to improve fuel economy are to reduce speeding, idling, and aggressive driving while staying tuned up and keeping tires inflated.

 If you operate a class 8 truck, follow the advice in this article, and get a fleet management system, you'll save fuel costs by up to 30%, and go as far as 2.56 miles more per gallon — an uplift of 42.67%.

-If you're ready to commit to saving fuel today, an FMS is the best way to increase your MPG.
-And if you're in the market for an FMS, I'd recommend Tech.co's quotes form: it just takes a minute to fill out, and will get you personalized quotes from all the top FMS providers in the business.
+If you're ready to commit to saving fuel today, fleet management software is the best way to increase your miles per gallon.
+To get started, take a look at our quick price comparison form.
+It just takes a minute to fill out, and will get you personalized quotes from all the top fleet management software providers in the industry.